EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 Organisations have associated natural persons who are authorised to act on behalf of the organisation.
 These signatory rights are notified by the organisation to national commercial registers.
-The national commercial registers issue organisational credentials to organisations including the relevant signatory rights (see section [6.
+The national commercial registers issue Organisational Credentials to organisations including the relevant signatory rights (see section [6.
 Issue Organisational Credential](#6-issue-organisation-credential).
 Therefore, the national commercial registers act as Attestation Providers.
-For authorisation purposes, natural persons may present the organisational credential to Relying Parties.
+For authorisation purposes, natural persons may present the Organisational Credential to Relying Parties.
-The organisational credential contains a list of natural persons with signatory rights.
+The Organisational Credential contains a list of natural persons with signatory rights.
 This list also includes the unique identifiers of the natural persons in the form of a DID.
-By signing the credential presentation using the private key associated with a natural person DID that is part of the signatory list, users of the organisational wallet can prove to Relying Parties, that they have signatory rights.
+By signing the credential presentation using the private key associated with a Natural Person DID that is part of the signatory list, users of the Organisational Wallet can prove to Relying Parties, that they have signatory rights.
-The Relying Party verifies the signature and associates the DID used with the signatory entry in the organisational credential.
+The Relying Party verifies the signature and associates the DID used with the signatory entry in the Organisational Credential.

-In order to include the DID in the organisational credential, the relevant natural persons must first register with the commercial register.
+In order to include the DID in the Organisational Credential, the relevant natural persons must first register with the commercial register.
-This process involves the authentication and communication of the natural person DID, which is managed in the organisational wallet.
+This process involves the authentication and communication of the Natural Person DID, which is managed in the Organisational Wallet.
-Further, a natural person credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see section [5.
+Further, a Natural Person Credential is issued to enable authentication and proof of certain attributes, such as name and date of birth (see section [5.
 Issue Natural Person Credential](#5-issue-natural-person-credential)).

 ## 3.5 Power of Attorney

-Natural persons can delegate certain rights to another natural person by issuing a power of attorney credential (see section [7.
+Natural persons can delegate certain rights to another natural person by issuing a Power of Attorney Credential (see section [7.
 Issue Power of Attorney Credential](#7-issue-power-of-attorney-credential)).
-In this case, the delegator acts as an Attestation Provider within the organisational wallet.
+In this case, the delegator acts as an Attestation Provider within the Organisational Wallet.
 Delegates can be natural persons or machines identified by a DID.
-Typically, but not necessarily, the delegate's identity will be managed in the same organisational wallet as the delegator's identity if they belong to the same organisation.
+Typically, but not necessarily, the delegate's identity will be managed in the same Organisational Wallet as the delegator's identity if they belong to the same organisation.

-Power of attorney credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
+Power of attorney Credentials contain information about the delegation rights, such as which actions are delegated, and a provenance proof of the delegation rights.
-For this purpose, a credential proving the delegator's rights is embedded into the power of attorney credential.
+For this purpose, a credential proving the delegator's rights is embedded into the Power of Attorney Credential.
-For example, to delegate signatory rights, the delegator would need to embed the organisational credential that proves his or her signatory rights.
+For example, to delegate signatory rights, the delegator would need to embed the Organisational Credential that proves his or her signatory rights.
-In addition, power of attorney can be chained by including a power of attorney credential that delegates the relevant rights.
+In addition, power of attorney can be chained by including a Power of Attorney Credential that delegates the relevant rights.

 # 4. General concept

-An organisational wallet is used by a user to request, receive and presents organizational credentials by interacting with EAA Providers and Relying Parties.
+An Organisational Wallet is used by a user to request, receive and presents Organisational Credentials by interacting with EAA Providers and Relying Parties.
-Users of the organisational wallet are members of the organisation.
+Users of the Organisational Wallet are members of the organisation.
 Users can be human or system users.
 System users are defined for handling automatic use cases.
-Each user added to an organisational wallet gets an identity by assigning a decentralized identifier (DID).
+Each user added to an Organisational Wallet gets an identity by assigning a decentralized identifier (DID).
 Cryptographic material is managed by the Organisational Wallet through a key management system.
 The user is the controller of the DID, i.e. only he has access to the private key related to his DID.
 The user's organisation-specific DID can be used to issue, request and present credentials.
-There are three types of organisational credentials hold in the organisational wallet:
+There are three types of Organisational Credentials hold in the Organisational Wallet:
-* Legal person credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
+* Legal person Credential: The subject of this type of credential is a legal person, i.e. a company, organisation, ...
-* Natural person credential: The subject of this type of credential is a human being.
+* Natural person Credential: The subject of this type of credential is a human being.
 Please note that this credential is only valid in the context of the organisation.
-The natural person credential is different from the PID as defined by the EUDI-wallet.
+The Natural Person Credential is different from the PID as defined by the EUDI Wallet.
 However, the PID can be used for authentication when requesting the credential.
-* Power of attorney credential: The subject of this type of credential is a delegation of authority from one user of the organisational wallet to another user.
+* Power of attorney Credential: The subject of this type of credential is a delegation of authority from one user of the Organisational Wallet to another user.
 It is possible to refer from within one credential to another.
 This allows to describe very complex organisational structures.
 Referencing is done using the id of the subject information property.

 # 5 Issue Natural Person Credential